krx/CTF-Writeups/CSAW 15 Finals/for300 - randsomewhere/README.md

 ```

 Right away we can see a few things:
-- The file is encrypted with AES-256-CBC, so we can't find the key with what we have
+- The file is encrypted with AES-256-CBC, and the header is added at the beginning
 - A random key is generated using `Time.now`
 - To decrypt the file, the header is skipped, and the remaining data is decrypted with the same key

+## Decryption

-What's interesting about this program is how the key is generated. `Time.now` is used as the **seed** for the
-random number generator, then creates a new file with the encrypted data.
-This means that the creation time of
-the file should be the same as the time used as the seed.
+What's interesting about this program is how the key is generated.
+In the first line of `initialize(...)`, `Time.now` is used as the **seed** for the random number generator.
+Then, assuming `encrypt_file(...)` is called immediately, it creates a new file with the encrypted data.
+This means that the creation time of the file should exactly match the time used as the seed for the key.
 But when was the file created?
 Back to testdisk:

 ```
  -rwxr-xr-x     0     0      4731 13-Nov-2015 01:08 flag.png.encrypted
 ```

-To make things easier, I made a copy of `flag.png.encrypted` with the header removed called `noheader.encrypted`
+**NOTE:** To make things easier, I made a copy of `flag.png.encrypted` with the header removed called `noheader.encrypted`

 Now with the file creation time known, I wrote a script to decrypt the file with the testdisk time as the seed: